 To say Charley Pride had on affect on music is an understatement.
 He was as much a cultural icon and inspiration as he was a musical powerhouse.
 Proof of his success lies with the numbers.
-During his career, Pride accumulated 52 songs that made it to the top-10 hits on the Billboard Hot Country Songs chart.
-Of those 52, 30 – over half – became number one hits.
+During his career, Pride was behind 52 songs that made it to the top-10 hits on the Billboard Hot Country Songs chart.
+Of those 52, 30 — over half — became number one hits.

 In total, the Grand Ole Opry has three African American members.
 They include Darius Rucker, DeFord Bailey, and Charley Pride himself.
 Twenty years ago, he became part of the Country Music Hall of Fame.
 As stated, he has a lot of hit songs, some of which we’ll touch on here as we explore this prodigious force of music.
+The legend passed away in December 2020 at the age of 86.
+We are forever grateful we got the opportunity to talk musical inspirations, his baseball roots, and more.
+Plus… He’s stilllll got it!! 🙂

 Everyone discovers their path in different ways.
 Sometimes, it’s obvious where we’re meant to go and how we should get there.
 But sometimes, life is more obscure than that.
 Though famous for his music, Charley Pride started pursuing a dream of playing baseball.
-He started as early as 14 by pitching, though by then he’d also taught himself to play guitar thanks to a gift from his mother.
+He began as early as 14 by pitching, though by then he’d also taught himself to play guitar thanks to a gift from his mother.

 Even so, Pride never lost his musical intuition — and people noticed.
 In fact, his team manager paid Pride to sing for 15 minutes before games.
 His life became a mix of fun, work, and danger as he also worked as a smelter.
 He recalled the routine, “I would work at the smelter, work the swing shift and then play music.
 I’d work 11-7.
 Drive.
 Play Friday.
 Punch in.
 Drive.
 Polson.
 Philipsburg.”
 Everything followed a similar path until Chet Atkins from RCA Victor heard one of his performances at a music club.
 By 1966, Charley Pride had released his first single with RCA Victor, “The Snakes Crawl at Night.”
 Today, it’s a hit, with over two million views on YouTube.
 But in the past, it did not chart.
 However, it represents a daring leap Pride took in a world that didn’t always root for him.